FDA advisers back Moderna’s COVID-19 vaccine for older kids

 The FDA analysis concluded that two doses of Moderna are effective in preventing symptomatic COVID-19 illness in teens and younger kids, with the levels of virus-fighting antibodies comparable to those developed in young adults.

 Vaccine effectiveness was estimated at 93% for the teens, and 77% for the younger children, according to the FDA analysis.
-However, the research was done when earlier versions of the coronavirus were causing most U.S. infections, and it’s not clear how well they work against recent more contagious variants.
+However, the research was done when earlier versions of the coronavirus were causing most U.S. infections, before more contagious versions emerged.
 It’s also based on a limited number of COVID-19 cases, making the estimates a bit rough.

 A booster shot was added to the studies, and data is expected in about the next month, Moderna officials said.
 Booster shots are now recommended for children vaccinated with Pfizer’s shots, as well as for all adults.

+One panel member, Dr. Paul Offit, noted that vaccine effectiveness has declined against newer variants of the coronavirus.
+Offit, of Children’s Hospital of Philadelphia, said he supported Moderna’s proposals only because he expects a third dose will be offered, which he says is needed before someone should be considered fully vaccinated.

-How much demand there will be for Moderna’s shots isn’t clear.
+How much demand there will be for even two Moderna shots isn’t clear.
 Teens became eligible a year ago for Pfizer’s vaccine, which uses the same technology, and only 60% have gotten two doses.
 Shots for younger kids started in November; about 29% have been fully vaccinated, according to the CDC.

 If the FDA authorizes Moderna shots for teens and schoolchildren, a CDC spokesperson said the agency is not expected to review the vaccine until later this month.